Tonzi254/wk-five-ip/README.md

 ### Contact Information

-Incase you have any question or contributions you can reach out to me via email me at danteskilz@gmail.com I will try and respons as soon as possible.
+Incase you have any question or contributions you can reach out to me via email me at danteskilz@gmail.com.
+I will try and respond as soon as possible.
 Thank you!

 #### License